 In order to be eligible for MAM’s 200-hour training program, applicants must have a consistent personal mindfulness practice of at least one year and have attended a teacher led silent meditation retreat of any length before starting our program.

 **Though completion of our program doesn’t guarantee you will be accepted by the IMTA (through their alternative pathway), applicants who are interested in pursuing that certification may wish to also complete a couple of additional pre-requisites above and beyond what MAM requires:

 - Attend at least 1 mindfulness meditation retreat of a minimum of 5 days with a qualified instructor.
 More than 1 retreat is highly recommended.
-Your teacher trainers will let you know which retreats they will be attending during the year of your training if you wish to join them, but this is at your own personal expense.
+Your MAM teacher trainers will let you know which retreats they will be attending during the year of your training if you wish to join them, but this is at your own personal expense.
 You can also contact us for recommendations.

 - Participate in a Mindfulness Based Program (MBP) such as Mindfulness Based Stress Reduction (MBSR) or equivalent (MBCT, MBRP, MSC).